 - This proposal to rewrite Louisiana's constitution is happening too quickly, and the process needs to be slowed down.
-Legislators are appointing themselves as the delegates and shutting voters out of the process. - The proposal calls for a re-write of our state constitution without any input from the voters.
-This is a power grab by the politicians in Baton Rouge. - A constitution for the people must be written by the people. - Dankrolling the proposal to rewrite the constitution are clear about what they want.
+Legislators are appointing themselves as the delegates and shutting voters out of the process. - Lawmakers in Baton Rouge want to re-write our state constitution without any input from the voters. - A constitution for the people must be written by the people. - The last time Louisiana rewrote its constitution, the process took over a year and voters elected the delegates who rewrote the constitution.
+But this time, the politicians in Baton Rouge are trying to push through a rushed process in just a few months - and they want to appoint themselves as the delegates who will rewrite the constitution without letting the voters choose.
+Even worse, they'll be able to raise money from special interests at the same time they are rewriting the constitution. - Special interest groups and big corporations will have too much power if our lawmakers hold a constitutional convention to rewrite our state constitution.
+We need to stop the power grab in Baton Rouge.

+- The special interests who are bankrolling the proposal to rewrite the constitution are clear about what they want.
 They've been trying for years to cut funding for our local schools, but voters have stopped them by adding protections for education funding to our constitution.
-They want to rewrite our constitution so that they can finally cut education funding and give more tax cuts to big corporations. - The last time Louisiana rewrote its constitution, the process took several years and voters elected the delegates who rewrote the constitution.
-But this time, the politicians in Baton Rouge are trying to push through a rushed process in just a few weeks and they want to appoint themselves as the delegates who will rewrite the constitution without letting the voters choose.
-Even worse, they'll be able to raise money from special interests at the same time that they are rewriting the constitution. - they will change the constitution to eliminate the state's Public Service Commission which regulates electric utilities, and monopoly utilities would be allowed to hike rates as much as they want without any oversight. - Lawmakers need to do their jobs and fix the insurance crisis before they start messing with the state constitution.
+They want to rewrite our constitution so that they can finally cut education funding and give more tax cuts to big corporations. - If the special interests get their way, they will change the constitution to eliminate the state's Public Service Commission which regulates electric utilities and monopoly utilities would be allowed to hike rates as much as they want without any oversight. - Lawmakers need to do their jobs and fix the insurance crisis before they start messing with the state constitution.